Vlasceanu-Marius-Ionut/ArtVibe-Collective/README.md

-Gotta add better size to the images
+Gotta add better size to the images.
+Later on do the back-end.